edquant/edh7916/_lessons/intro.md

 (`[1]`) is telling you the index (place within the object) of the first item.
 Since we only have one item, it’s just `[1]`.

-When you store something in an object, you can simply type the object’s name into the console to see what’s in it.
+When you store something in an object, you can type the object’s name into the console to see what’s in it.

 ``` r
 ## what's in x?